 - Student groups who engage in the concept pitch, receive seed funding for further research, and ultimately find that their project idea is not feasible are under no obligation to enact a full-scale project.
 If seed funding is unused, however, it should be repaid to the College.

-- Student groups who receive permission to submit an application for full funding (up to $25,000) may choose whether to take their idea forward.
+- Student groups who receive permission to submit an application for full funding (up to $25,000 over multiple years) may choose whether to take their idea forward.

 - If a student group chooses not to go further, the students will report to the committee again about what they learned through the course that influenced their thinking about the project design and its lack of feasibility.

 - If a student group chooses to go further, the students will complete an application together that will be submitted to the PPF committee for review.
 As part of the application, team members will need to submit a multiyear course plan that outlines how the courses they take will influence/inform the design and implementation of the project.
 New faculty may be invited to serve as project advisers.
 Contact Jennifer Magee for a copy of the PPF application.

 Periclean Scholar Selection Criteria